Mastercard/flow/report/report-core/README.md

 }
 ```

-Details are written synchronously.
-Close resolves links against final membership
-and supported renames, using previously serialized detail snapshots rather than
-rerunning callbacks or reading mutable execution data.
-Final entries are sorted
-by their existing detail identities.
-The index is written and closed in a temporary
-file in the report directory, then atomically moved into place.
-Unsupported or
+The index is written to a temporary file in the report directory and then moved
-failed atomic moves fail reporting; there is no non-atomic fallback.

-Successful repeated close does no work, and subsequent updates are rejected.
-Within one writer, a decorated detail identity already owned by another flow is
-rejected before destructive IO.
-A first decorator may still move a shared initial
-identity to a free path.
-This narrow check does not change detail hashes or add
-model-wide identity validation.
-Update/publication failures are latched: subsequent update/close calls throw an
+atomically into place.
+Once the writer fails, subsequent calls throw an
-`IllegalStateException` whose cause is the original failure, without retrying IO.
+`IllegalStateException` carrying the original failure; once it is closed,
-Closing is not proof that the surrounding test run has completed; the caller must
-stop submissions and drain its work first.
-Direct Writer failures remain visible.

-Construction clears whatever exists at the destination.
-A single active writer per
+subsequent updates are rejected.
+Construction clears whatever exists at the
-destination is assumed; multiple producers may share one writer.
-The `latest`
-link, run naming and browser presentation belong to the assertion runner, not to
-Writer.

-## Testing
+destination, and a single writer per destination is assumed.

 In addition to the unit tests for the report input/output functionality, this module also contains [selenium-powered](https://www.selenium.dev/) tests to exercise the functionality of the [report webapp](../report-ng).